Infrastructure

 LiteLLM matters because a provider abstraction becomes a reliability boundary.
 If the routing table, fallback chain, or provider adapter is wrong, the application may keep returning answers while silently changing model behavior.
 A support agent can switch from a high-accuracy model to a cheaper fallback after rate limits, then produce answers that pass JSON parsing but lose factual support.
 A coding agent can retry through another provider with different tool-call formatting and break downstream execution.

 The pain is visible across teams.
 Developers see local tests pass because they called one provider directly, then production fails through the proxy path.
 SREs see 429 bursts, retry storms, timeout spikes, and p99 latency changes by provider.
-Finance sees cost-per-trace drift when a fallback model has longer completions.
+Finance sees inference cost drift when a fallback model has longer completions.
 Product teams see inconsistent tone or refusal behavior across sessions.
-Compliance teams care because a route change can bypass a post-response policy check if the proxy and guardrail layer are not traced together.
+Compliance teams care because a route change can bypass a post-guardrail check if the proxy and LLM guardrails layer are not traced together.

 Unlike direct OpenAI SDK calls, LiteLLM hides provider differences behind a common interface.
 That is useful, but it also moves risk into configuration: model aliases, environment keys, request headers, cache settings, and retry rules.
-In 2026 agent pipelines, one user task can make dozens of LiteLLM calls for planning, retrieval, tool selection, validation, and repair.
+In 2026 agent pipelines spanning Claude Opus 4.7, GPT-5.x, Gemini 3.x, and Llama 4, one user task can make dozens of LiteLLM calls for planning, retrieval, tool selection, validation, and repair.
 One bad fallback rule can multiply across every step.

 How FutureAGI handles LiteLLM